-To say Loom has been on a recent growth tear would be an understatement.
-The company, which makes a work communication tool to instantly create and send shareable videos, has raised almost $200M in the past two years.
-Propelled by explosive growth and fueled by the recent global shift to remote-first workplaces, Loom has quickly matured from a promising startup to a household name in most businesses.
+To say Loom has been on a growth tear would be an understatement.
+The company, which makes a work communication tool to instantly create and send shareable videos, raised almost $200M between 2019 and 2021.
+Propelled by explosive growth and fueled by a global shift to remote-first workplaces, seemingly overnight Loom matured from a promising startup to a household name in most businesses.

-Not surprisingly, when Matt Hodges joined Loom as the VP of Marketing in the Fall of 2019, he faced a number of competing priorities.
+Not surprisingly, when Matt Hodges joined Loom as the VP of Product & Marketing in the Fall of 2019, he faced a number of competing priorities.
 He explains: “I was brought on to take Loom’s GTM efforts from zero to one.
-This included building the marketing team from scratch, devising and executing a GTM strategy that would support the product strategy, crafting the company’s positioning and messaging, designing a new pricing and packaging strategy… there was a lot going on!”
+This included devising and executing a new product strategy, building a marketing team that would support this strategy, crafting the company’s positioning and messaging, overhauling our pricing and packaging… there was a lot going on!”

 And at the top of this substantial to-do list, Matt knew he needed a way for his team to quickly get the word out about the new features and updates that Loom was regularly shipping.
 In his view, a SaaS company’s product momentum is one of its most effective GTM assets.
 “So much of early growth is about creating loyal fans that will amplify your presence in the market,” Hodges says.
 “Ensuring your product and marketing teams have an easy way to do this is one of the most important things a startup can do to set themselves up for success.”

 Having tried a number of different point-solution changelog tools, and with previous experience building and managing a disappointing homegrown change management tool, Matt set out to find something more robust that would meet Loom’s needs.
-More than a year later, with dozens of successful announcements under their belt, today Loom is one of LaunchNotes’ most active users.
+Today, with hundreds of successful announcements under their belt, today Loom is one of LaunchNotes’ most active users.

 Hodges, a veteran of both Atlassian and Intercom, is no stranger to leading product and marketing organizations through rapid expansion.
 In fact, he says helping businesses scale is one of the things he loves most about his job.
 In his words: “The ability, and need, to move fast, make decisions quickly, and “ship to learn” is what I love most about working with growth-stage companies.
 You can learn so much in such a short span of time.”